-As a young man, John went to work on a keelboat working along the Ohio and Mississippi Rivers and in 1833 was part of a crew that made its way from New Orleans, Louisiana to St. Louis, Missouri.
-He then spent the winter of 1833-34 in St. Louis where he likely heard a number of tales from the many mountain men and trappers who frequented the city.
+As a young man, John went to work on a keelboat along the Ohio and Mississippi Rivers and, in 1833, was part of a crew that made its way from New Orleans, Louisiana, to St. Louis, Missouri.
+He then spent the winter of 1833-34 in St. Louis, where he likely heard several tales from the many mountain men and trappers who frequented the city.

-In the spring of 1834, he joined a group of about 60 fur trappers and traders who were headed to the upper Missouri River basin.
-For the next three years, he would work in the Rocky Mountain West as a trapper.
-At some point, he became part of the Western department of the American Fur Company at Fort Laramie, Wyoming, and was known to have traded furs for supplies at Nathaniel J. Wyeth’s Fort Hall in Idaho.
+In the spring of 1834, he joined a group of about 60 fur trappers and traders headed to the upper Missouri River basin.
+He would work in the Rocky Mountain West as a trapper for the next three years.
+At some point, he became part of the Western department of the American Fur Company at Fort Laramie, Wyoming.
+He was known to have traded furs for supplies at Nathaniel J. Wyeth’s Fort Hall in Idaho.

 In the winter of 1836-37, he and several other trappers were working and spending time at an Indian encampment near the confluence of the Cache la Poudre River and the South Platte River.
 That winter, the snow was very heavy, reaching depths of seven feet, trapping the men for most of the winter.

 “Our horses froze to death, and the meat kept all winter.” — John David Albert

 At about that same time, Peter Sarpy and Henry Fraeb formed a partnership with the backing of Pratte, Chouteau & Co. to trade on the South Platte River.
 These two men soon erected an adobe trading post known as Fort Jackson, and Albert went to work for them.
 He remained with them until October 1838, when the post was sold to Bent & St. Vrain Co. as part of a non-compete agreement.